empicano/aiomqtt/docs/subscribing-to-a-topic.md

 # Subscribing to a topic

 To receive messages for a topic, we need to subscribe to it.
 Incoming messages are queued internally.
-You can use the `Client.message` generator to iterate over incoming messages.
+You can use the `Client.messages` generator to iterate over incoming messages.
 This is a minimal working example that listens for messages to the `temperature/#` wildcard:

 ```python
 import asyncio